Fact-checked

 Instructions for use

-Iodoxide is used in gynecology for the treatment of bacterial infections, and as a preventive measure before surgery in the vagina or in diagnostic procedures.
+Iodoxide is used in gynecology to treat bacterial infections, as well as for prophylaxis before vaginal surgery or during diagnostic procedures.

-The drug is available in the form of vaginal suppositories, which are recommended to be slightly moistened before introduction into the vagina.
+The drug is available in the form of vaginal suppositories, which are recommended to be slightly moistened before insertion into the vagina.

-Usually prescribed 1-2 candles per day (depending on the causative agent of the infection).
+Usually 1-2 suppositories per day are prescribed (depending on the infectious agent).

 Iodoxide for thrush

-To treat thrush, the suppository is recommended to be injected deep into the vagina in a lying position in the morning and evening.
+To treat thrush, it is recommended to insert suppositories deep into the vagina in a lying position in the morning and evening.

 Price

-The cost of vaginal suppositories Iodoxide in the region of 100 -130 UAH.
+The cost of vaginal suppositories Iodoxide is around 100-130 UAH.

 Analogues